 Next we had a hoola hoop contest.
 It was so funny to watch.
 The girls loved it!

 Last for the evening was karaoke.
 This is where the evening got the silliest.
 They sang their hearts out and laughed until they cried.

 This was such a fun party theme.
 Having the guests come dressed up made it even more fun.
 The girls really got into character.
 I hope you enjoyed our 50’s Diner Party.

-You can find all of the printable decorations in my etsy shop.
-The links and party sources are below.
+You can find all of the printable decorations by clicking shop above or following the links and party sources are below.